 This will stretch out the neck and upper back muscles (Scalene & Upper Trapezius) which can get very tight on individuals with this forward neck syndrome.

 - Start either in a standing or seated position.

 - Place one of your hands on the opposite side of your head and tuck the other hand behind your back.

 - Now bring the head down towards your shoulder.

-- Use the hand overhead to press your neck down – to get a deeper stretch (Not too hard).
+- Use the hand on top to press your head down – to get a deeper stretch (Not too hard).